-For purposes of this Information Circular, "named executive officer" of the Corporation means an individual who, at any time during the year, was (each a "Named Executive Officer"):
+For the purposes of the Management Information Circular, a "named executive officer" of the Corporation means an individual who, at any time during the year, was (each a "NEO"):

-- (a) the Corporation's chief executive officer ("CEO"); - (b) the Corporation's chief financial officer ("CFO"); - (c) each of the Corporation's three most highly compensated executive officers, or the three most highly compensated individuals acting in a similar capacity, other than the CEO and CFO, at the end of the most recently completed financial year and whose total compensation was, individually, more than Canadian ("CDN") \$150,000 for that financial year; and - (d) each individual who would be a Named Executive Officer under paragraph (c) but for the fact that the individual was neither an executive officer of the Corporation, nor acting in a similar capacity, at the end of the most recently completed financial year.
+- a) the Corporation's chief executive officer ("CEO"); - b) the Corporation's chief financial officer ("CFO"); - the Corporation's most highly compensated executive officers other than the CEO and CFO, at the end of the most recently completed financial year and whose total compensation was more than Canadian ("CDN") \$150,000 for that financial year; and - d) each individual who would be a NEO under paragraph (c) but for the fact that the individual was neither an executive officer of the Corporation, nor acting in a similar capacity, at the end of the most recently completed financial year.

-Based on the foregoing definition, during the last completed financial year of the Corporation, there were two Named Executive Officers.
+Based on the foregoing definition, during the last completed financial year of the Corporation, there were three Named Executive Officers ("NEO").